 The University is now offering food relief to students experiencing food insecurity.
-The three programs are:
+The four programs are:

 - Program 1 – Secondbite Frozen Meals (Parkville Campus)

 - Program 2 – Secondbite Frozen Meals (Southbank Campus) Fine Arts Music students only

 - Program 3 – Fresh Food Project (Parkville Campus)

 - Program 4 – Subsidised Food Trucks (Southbank Campus)

 SecondBite frozen meals

 SecondBite is a local not-for-profit organisation, that provide healthy frozen meals to students.
 The frozen meals supplied by SecondBite come in 1kg or 250g packs.
 Meals are prepared based on the ingredients available to SecondBite and there is no set menu or option to order specific meals.

 The One Box is a local Melbourne based business that supplies Fresh Fruit and Vegetables for students.
 The Fresh Food Project contains 5kg of high-quality fresh fruits and vegetables.
 The produce selection is locally sourced from Australian producers and is enough to last a week.

 Subsidised Food Trucks